dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration-hosted-webassembly.md

 :::moniker range="< aspnetcore-5.0"

-Integrating Razor components into Razor Pages and MVC apps in a hosted Blazor WebAssembly [solution](xref:blazor/tooling#visual-studio-solution-file-sln) is supported in ASP.NET Core in .NET 5 or later.
+Integrating Razor components into Razor Pages or MVC apps in a hosted Blazor WebAssembly [solution](xref:blazor/tooling#visual-studio-solution-file-sln) is supported in ASP.NET Core in .NET 5 or later.
 Select a .NET 5 or later version of this article.

 :::moniker-end